cmderdev/cmder/CONTRIBUTING.md

 # How to contribute

 Unfortunately we all can't work on cmder every day of the year, so I have decided to write some guidelines for contributing.
+B

 If you follow them your contribution will likely be pulled in quicker.

 ## Getting Started

 * Fork the repository on GitHub (It's that easy)
-* Create a feature branch based on the development branch.
+* Create a feature branch based on the `master` branch.

 ## Making Changes